opensquiggly/user-docs/050-source-code-repos/05-view-macros.md

 ---
+weight: 50
 Order: 5
-Title: URL Pattern Macros
+Title: Repo View Pattern Macros
+description: List of macros available for configure the viewing URL used when configuring mount points.
 ---
-# Overview
+## Overview
 In External Connections and Mount Points, as discussed in the previous sections, there are two special fields that are treated differently by the system: the Git Repo URL Pattern and Git View URL Pattern.